 To be qualified to teach in the public (K-12) schools in Washington, you need to earn three things:

 1. A Bachelor's Degree.
 If you want to teach in Washington, you must earn a Bachelor's Degree, either before beginning or concurrently with* an approved teacher certification program. (*The concurrent option is only available if the college or university where you're pursuing your bachelor's degree has an undergraduate teaching option; UW does not).

 2. Teacher Certification.
 This can be accomplished through any approved four-year college or university in Washington, through an undergraduate program, a "fifth year" (Post Baccalaureate) program, or a graduate (Master's) program.
 The University of Washington-Seattle's Teacher Education Program (TEP) results in a Master's in Teaching (MIT) degree.
 There is no undergraduate or "fifth year" certification option available at UW's Seattle campus, though there are "fifth year" programs in elementary (K-8) education available at UW-Bothell and UW-Tacoma.
 Other schools in Washington do offer undergraduate and post baccalaureate (i.e. "fifth year") options for teacher certification.
-The Office of Superintendent of Public Instruction (OSPI) compiles a list of links to all^To Teaching
+The Office of Superintendent of Public Instruction (OSPI) compiles a list of links to all available programs on their website here.

-1. In the course of their undergraduate programs, investigate Teacher Education Programs in Elementary Education and plan for the required prerequisite course work for endorsements in elementary education:
+In the course of your undergraduate program, investigate Teacher Education Programs in Elementary Education and plan for the required prerequisite course work for admission to the program.

 What is the difference between the History and Social Studies endorsements?

 Please visit this page to learn more about the prerequisite courses for each endorsement.
 Social Studies includes History coursework, plus additional Social Sciences such as Political Science, Economics, Geography and others.